 Conclusion

-The cornerstone of project management is managing the constraints of time, cost, and scope of work while fulfilling objectives.
-Similarly, ITSM processes are there for the fulfillment of customer-stated expectations for value, capabilities, accessibility, dependability, and efficiency while ensuring agility and responsiveness in times of changing business requirements.
-These frameworks together can offer a competitive edge to any organization.
+Similarly, ITSM processes aim to fulfill customer-stated expectations for value, capabilities, accessibility, dependability, and efficiency.
+This is while ensuring agility and responsiveness in times of changing business requirements.

 If you are on the lookout for a unified platform that provides both these disciplines, then look no further than Motadata ServiceOps ITSM.
-Motadata ServiceOps is an ITIL-aligned ITSM platform with a built-in project management module that can help you digitally transform your service management practices.